 Car Accidents Result in Catastrophic Injuries

 - Lacerations, cuts, and scrapes.
-Not all cuts and scrapes are serious and many will heal fully, but in severe crashes victims might suffer deep cuts or lacerations from shards of metal and other objects.
+Not all cuts and bruises are severe, and many will heal fully, but in severe crashes, victims might suffer deep cuts or lacerations from shards of metal and other objects.
 When cuts are deep, they leave scars and might require cosmetic surgery to repair.

 - Internal bleeding.
-Broken ribs or puncture wounds from a severe crash might lead to internal bleeding, which if not immediately treated could result in long-term organ damage or other issues.
+Broken ribs or puncture wounds from a severe crash might lead to internal bleeding, which, if not immediately treated, can result in long-term organ damage or other issues.

 - Neck injuries.
 This includes whiplash.

 - Amputations.
-Accidents that occur at high speed and other severe accidents might result in the permanent loss of one or more limbs.
+High-speed accidents and other severe crashes might permanently cause the loss of one or more limbs.